omerlevyk/OmerLevyk/README.md

 - 📫 How to reach me: ...
 [Linktin Profile] (https://www.linkedin.com/in/omer-levy-b30566a9/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I can not whistle.

+### Hi there! 👋

+I'm Omer from Isreal and I'm a CS student.
+I really enjoy learning new languages and framework as well as deepening and Improving my knowledge.
+I also injoy getting me hands dirty in algorithm structure and problom-solving.
+For more content you can check out my Linktin at https://www.linkedin.com/in/omer-levy-b30566a9/.